mrsidrdx/simple-calendly-backend/README.md

 ## Available Meeting Slots

 I have randomly picked 10 available meeting slots between 9th April 2023 to 16th April 2023 in advance.
+You can add/update/remove slots in `utils.ts` file.

 ## Production URL